SanghyunKim1/Hitting-vs-Pitching-vs-Fielding-vs-Baserunning/README.md

 According to the line plot above, while *Def* and *BsR* have been staying constant, *wOBA* and *FIP* that represent **Hitting** and **Pitching**, respectively are relatively more fluctuating depending on eras.
 What does it indicate?
 Well, it could show that *the importance of **hitting** and **pitching** ability has been larger than **fielding** and **baserunning***.

-Another pattern we can see from this plot is that when league wOBA was relatively high (i.e. hitter-friendly eras), league FIP also got higher (i.e. pitchers must have struggled with doing their jobs during the same eras) on average, and *vice versa*.
+Another pattern we can see from this plot is that when league wOBA was relatively high (i.e. hitter-friendly eras), league FIP also got higher indicating that pitchers struggled with doing their jobs during the same eras on average, and *vice versa*.
 (Note: the lower FIP is the better pitchers do their jobs.)

 ![](https://github.com/shk204105/Hitting-vs-Pitching-vs-Fielding-vs-Baserunning/blob/master/images/Time%20Series%20Plot2.png)